ABOUT:

 vlsheng@connect.hku.hk

 Dive Master Vicki was educated in the US and prior to joining the team here in HKU, she traveled around Asia in a number of wild work experiences; diving with bull sharks in Thailand, training wolves, and working as a stunt double on films in Beijing.
-Vicki is using her neural network techniques to incorporate her love of molecular wildlife forensics into her newly-embarked PhD on corals.
+Vicki conducted her PhD that used AI neural network techniques to incorporate into molecular wildlife forensics for identifying sharks from their fins.